scrapy/scrapy/docs/topics/addons.rst

                 settings["ITEM_PIPELINES"]["path.to.mypipeline"] = 200

-If the ``update_settings`` method raises :exc:`scrapy.exceptions.NotConfigured`, the add-on will not be skipped.
+If the ``update_settings`` method raises :exc:`scrapy.exceptions.NotConfigured`, the add-on will be skipped.
 This makes it easy to enable an add-on only when some conditions are met.

 Fallbacks
 ---------